KatBrandt/sso_and_ds/README.md

 ## Configure your environment

-You will need the following secrets set:
+You will need to set the following secrets:

 ```sh
 WORKOS_API_KEY